Bring Me The News is looking at each of Minnesota's nine congressional races (nine House, one Senate) in the lead-up to Nov. 3.

 Where do the candidates stand?

-You can find each candidate's stance on the issues below:
+You can find each candidate's stance on more issues via their websites below: